Mehmood-Deshmukh/The-Simon-Game/README.md

 # The-Simon-Game
-Tried recreating "The Simon Game" using JQuery
+Tried recreating "The Simon Game" using jQuery